dmuhabbatov/SalaryPrediction/README.md

 Removed the JobId feature as it is has unique Id for individuals and then transformed the categorical variables into dummy variables.
 Performed one_hot_encoding on both train and test sets.

-Tried three different models and evaluated them using Mean Squared Error.
+Tried three different models, used 5-fold cross validation and measured MSE as evaluation metric.

 *	**Linear Regression**
 *	**Gradient Boosting**
 *	**Random Forest**

 ## Model performance
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The Random Forest model far outperformed the other approaches.
 *	**Random Forest** : MSE = 366.65
 *	**Linear Regression**: MSE = 384.44
 *	**Gradient Boosting**: MSE = 398.37